 Clean up!
 Since you wait the five minutes for the laser to cool down anyway, this is a perfect opportunity to:

-Remove all your scraps from the bed and catchement tray.
+Remove all your scraps from the bed and catchment tray.

 Put back any calipers, or other tools that have found their way into the laser room.